RHS Chelsea 2025

 Behind the Design

-The backdrop of the exhibit features a striking fern and moss wall, inspired by the lush, intricate tapestries of ferns, mosses, and cascading ivy I discovered near streams in this area.
+The backdrop of the exhibit featured a striking fern and moss wall, inspired by the lush, intricate tapestries of ferns, mosses, and cascading ivy I discovered near streams in this area.
 I may have slightly fallen in love with the fern wall, which inspired it, which sits on the edge of the Bowden Pillars restoration site.

-A raised wooden, wheelchair-accessible boardwalk, inspired by those in Wildlife Trust reserves, meanders across mossy, damp ground, offering immersive views while minimising soil disturbance within the design.
+A raised wooden, wheelchair-accessible boardwalk, inspired by those in Wildlife Trust reserves, meandered across mossy, damp ground, offering immersive views while minimising soil disturbance within the design.
 A key part of the show garden criteria was to ensure 80% or more of the garden was planted.

 Championing Conservation Through Collaboration

-Located in the All About Plants category, this garden interprets the unique flora of Britain’s temperate rainforests in a more domestic setting and invites visitors to reconnect with this extraordinary habitat.
-The garden will be built by Frogheath Landscapes with additional planting support and care from Gardens Revived.
+Located in the All About Plants category, this garden interpreted the unique flora of Britain’s temperate rainforests in a more domestic setting and invited visitors to reconnect with this extraordinary habitat.
+We were honoured to have won the People’s Choice Award alongside a Silver Gilt Medal.

 Latest Updates